 In December 2019, SARS-CoV-2 surfaced in China.
 Since then, COVID-19 has spread globally.
-In the United States, travel bans and government stay-at-home orders caused widespread disruption in business operations and economic activity.
+The recent global emergence of variants of SARS-CoV-2, including the Delta variant, has resulted in an increasing number of infections, including breakthrough infections in persons who have been vaccinated against the infection.
+In the United States, travel bans and government stay-at-home orders in response to the initial outbreak caused widespread disruption in business operations and economic activity.
 Governmental authorities around the world implemented measures to reduce the spread of COVID-19.
-These measures, including suggested or mandated "shelter-in-place" orders, have adversely affected workforces, customers, consumer sentiment, economies, and financial markets, and, along with decreased consumer spending, have contributed to an economic downturn in the United States.
+These measures, including suggested or mandated "shelter-in-place" orders, have adversely affected workforces, customers, consumer sentiment, economies, and financial markets, and, along with decreased consumer spending, contributed to an economic downturn in the United States.
+Future resurgences in cases may result in continuation or renewal of previously relaxed measures intended to reduce the spread of COVID-19.
 In response to the public health directives and orders and to help minimize the risk of COVID-19 for our employees, we have taken precautionary measures, including implementing work-from-home policies for all our employees.
 Many of our third-party collaborators, such as our CMOs, clinical research organizations ("CROs"), suppliers and others, have taken similar precautionary measures.
 These measures have disrupted our business and delayed certain of our clinical programs and timelines.
 For example, our Phase 1/2a clinical trial of AT-787 for the treatment of hepatitis C virus ("HCV") was paused when clinical trial sites closed due to COVID-19 precautions by the countries and medical facilities where the trial was to be conducted.
-As certain countries have reopened, they have experienced a new surge of infection and have in some areas reinstated stay at home and other containment measures.

 Efforts to re-open are likely to take a significant amount of time, require additional resources to implement social-distancing and other containment measures, or may not be successful.